 He teaches CPD Training’s structured litigation training courses and has been retained by City and national firms to design and deliver bespoke courses on technical litigation subjects such as warranty claims, shareholder disputes, cross border litigation and interim injunctions.
-He has taught litigation drafting skills to a number of firms including Mayer Brown and Freshfields Bruckhaus Deringer.
+He has taught litigation drafting skills to a number of firms including CMS, Mayer Brown and Freshfields Bruckhaus Deringer.

 He is the co-author of the English law chapter of Privilege and Confidentiality: An International Handbook, published by the International Bar Association; has written a chapter on the enforcement of foreign judgments for The Litigation Practice, published by Sweet & Maxwell; and is the author of the Mortgage Possession Claims chapter of Blackstones Civil Practice.